Chat IQ: A virtual leasing assistant that thinks before it responds

 Fewer missed opportunities & higher leasing revenue

-Chat IQ is a fundamentally different kind of leasing AI.
+Chat IQ is a fundamentally different kind of virtual leasing assistant.
 According to Yardi Vice President Arjun Rao, AI is well on the path to becoming a trusted partner because it can respond to customer intent with care and consistency.
-It’s not about replacing leasing agents with AI, but about freeing site teams from routine tasks so they can stay present for situations that truly require human intervention.
+It’s not about replacing leasing assistants with AI, but about freeing site teams from routine tasks so they can stay present for situations that truly require human intervention.

 Arjun Rao quote